SimonVerhoeven/archunit-demo/README.md

 });
 ````

-As you can see this is a tad cumbersome, and this is where the higher-level Lang API comes into play
+As you can see, this is a tad cumbersome, and this is where the higher-level Lang API comes into play

 ### Lang